Product Liability

 Qualifications

-- BA (Hons) in Law – First Class, University College, Oxford
+- University College, Oxford.
+BA (Hons) in Law – First Class.

 - Tax Trainee with Ernst & Young

-- Admitted to Gray’s Inn, Lord Birkenhead Scholarship
+- Admitted to Gray’s Inn.
+Awarded the Lord Birkenhead Scholarship.

 Seminars

 Ben regularly gives seminars in his areas of expertise.
 He is happy to do so as part of in-house training.
-In the past few years he has given seminars on the following topics: Insurance Act 2015; liquidated damages; fire and disaster claims; bonds & guarantees; conflicts of interest; privilege and the law of evidence; damages; fiduciary and directors’ duties; interim commercial remedies; restrictive covenants; the impact of Covid 19 and insurance claims; loss of a chance in professional negligence claims; and the Law Commission reform of Insurance Law.
+In the past few years he has given seminars on the following topics: Insurance Act 2015; liquidated damages; fire and disaster claims; bonds & guarantees; conflicts of interest; privilege and the law of evidence; damages; fiduciary and directors’ duties; interim commercial remedies; restrictive covenants; the impact of Covid 19 and insurance claims; loss of a chance in professional negligence claims; the Law Commission reform of Insurance Law; D&O claims and Artificial Intelligence risks; building safety and fire risk claims; enforcement of judgments and awards; and valuation and causation issues in W&I claims.

 Memberships